 - 11. The Governing Body shall have power, at any Stated Meeting, to elect:

-- (a) Honorary Fellows.
+- a) Honorary Fellows;

-- (b) Emeritus Fellows.
+- b) Emeritus Fellows:

-- (c) Research Fellows.
+- c) Research Fellows;

-- (d) Foundation Fellows.
+- d) Foundation Fellows;

-- (e) Honorary Research Fellows.
+- e) Honorary Research Fellows;

+- f) Associate Fellows; and

-- (f) Visiting Fellows.
+- g) Visiting Fellows.

-Such Fellows shall not be members of the Governing Body by virtue of their Fellowships.
+- 12. Such Fellows shall not be members of the Governing Body by virtue of their Fellowships.